 Attempt Two : May 21st 2020 I really did not expect to complete ANY of my list during lockdown 1 but hey look what Megan and I did!
 We broke a Guinness World Records for the world’s largest ever online art lesson!
 45,611 participants join Rob’s lesson on 21st May 2020, smashing the record of 10,000!

-4. Go to America : I was booked to go to Las Vegas with my sister in law in May 2020 but due to Coronavirus this is currently on hold in limbo!
-Fingers crossed we get there when it is safe.
+4. Go to America: I booked to go to Las Vegas with my sister in law in May 2020 but due to Coronavirus, we had to reschedule and plan to go this May and it feels safe to start planning our trip again.

 “Networking A Succesful Small Business”